 Putting the SOC 2 Criteria Into Use

 During an SOC 2 assessment, an auditor will work with the organization to determine which of the five criteria apply to the organization.
 Some organizations will only need auditing of one or two criteria, as only these criteria apply to the organization’s data.
-Others will need to handle all five.
+Others will need to audit all five.

 The five criteria fit into two different primary usage categories.
 Thinking about these two categories first may help an organization pinpoint areas where it needs to improve the strength of its data security before tackling all criteria at once.